Broderick Crawford

 William Broderick Crawford (December 9, 1911 – April 26, 1986) was an American actor.
-He is best known for his portrayal of Willie Stark in the film All the King's Men (1949), which earned him an Academy Award and a Golden Globe Award.
-Often cast in tough-guy or slob roles, he later achieved recognition for his starring role as Dan Mathews in the crime television series Highway Patrol (1955–1959).
+Known for his "bulldog face and barking voice", he was initially a character actor often cast tough-guy or slob roles, but gained widespread acclaim for his portrayal of Willie Stark in the 1949 film adaptation of Robert Penn Warren's All the King's Men.
+His performance earned him both an Academy Award and a Golden Globe for Best Actor.
+He was later known for his starring role as Dan Mathews on the television series Highway Patrol (1955–59).